OxiBo/fun-mixie/README.md

 ## Overview

-Cocktail App is a web application designed to help users find cocktail recipes, save their favorite recipes, get information about ingredients, email chosen recipes, and set up authentication via social network providers.
+Cocktail App is a web application designed to help users find and explore cocktail recipes.
+With this app, users can:

+- **Search for Recipes:** Easily find a wide variety of cocktail recipes.
+- **Save Favorites:** Save their favorite recipes to a personalized list.
+- **Get Ingredient Information:** Access detailed information about ingredients used in the recipes.
+- **Email Recipes:** Share their favorite recipes with friends via email.
+- **Sign In with Social Media:** Securely log in using Facebook, Instagram, or Twitter for a seamless experience.

 ## Technologies Used